23 Jul Personal responsibility

 Here’s one.
 You turn up at the Sydney Opera House to see a production, only your tickets were for the week before.
 Luckily the show is still running, so that’s one thing in your favour, but what now?
 Drama, drama, drama with much throwing of hands in the air?
 Or waiting to see what unexpected grace befalls you?

 In case you’re wondering, this actually happened to me last weekend.
-At first I thought “great, there goes the money we spent on tickets to Bennelong, that we were REALLY looking forward to.”
+At first I thought “great, there goes the money we spent on tickets to Bennelong by the Bangarra dance theatre that we were REALLY looking forward to.”
 Suddenly two women (angels in disguise) approached one after the other, asking if we wanted their spare tickets.
 Talk about spoiled for choice!
 We gratefully accepted two tickets and hurried in.
 It didn’t matter at this point that they were on opposite sides of the theatre.
 At least we weren’t going to miss out.

 It turns out that the lady Jason sat next to, is looking for ways to spend certain funding, in a sector in which Jason and I work.
 Whether this eventuates into any mutually beneficial opportunity is irrelevant.
 What matters, is that the universe put us all in contact for a reason, and it wouldn’t have happened if I hadn’t messed up the dates, and the women hadn’t stepped in at that exact moment to give us their tickets.

-A situation that could have cost a LOT of energy, ended up being an afternoon spent watching a beautiful production, creating wonderful new connections.
+A situation that could have cost a LOT of energy, turned into an afternoon spent watching a beautiful production, creating wonderful new connections.

 The choice is yours